 In this week’s round-up, I highlighted a recent paper in the journal Cambridge Quarterly of Healthcare Ethics.
 There are some interesting ideas presented regarding the challenge of decision-making at the individual patient level, and in particular a supposed trade-off between achieving… Read More »On the commensurability of efficiency

 Newly published research from Chris Bojke and co-authors estimates productivity growth in the NHS from 1998/1999 to 2013/2014.
-Total output of the NHS comprises both the volume of various services and their quality while inputs… Read More »You won’t believe what these NHS productivity statistics mean for health policy!
+Total output of the NHS comprises both the volume of various services and their quality while inputs are approximated by total expenditure.… Read More »You won’t believe what these NHS productivity statistics mean for health policy!

 In the health economics literature we often treat a hospital as a healthcare producing ‘firm’.
 We define cost-functions and perform efficiency analysis, for example.
-However, this sort of analysis is certainly hampered by the difficulty… Read More »Human capital, endogenous growth and hospital performance
+However, this sort of analysis is certainly hampered by the difficulty in measuring healthcare production.
+One… Read More »Human capital, endogenous growth and hospital performance